WYMT-TV: Newscasts

 In the 1970s and 1980s as WKYH, the newscasts were known as 57 NewsService.

 The first newscast as WYMT was broadcast on the evening of October 21, 1985.
-Currently during the week, WYMT produces separate morning, 4, 5:30, 6, and 11 o'clock newscasts on weekdays.
-It simulcasts WKYT's weekday noon and 5 p.m. broadcasts.
-On the weekends, WYMT produces separate 6 and 11 p.m. newscasts, while simulcasting WKYT's weekend morning newscasts.
+Currently during the week, WYMT produces separate morning, 5:30, 6, and 11 o'clock newscasts on weekdays.
+It simulcasts WKYT's weekday noon, 4, 4:30, and 5 p.m. broadcasts; and WKYT's weekend newscasts.
 Although WKYT has been airing newscasts in high definition since April 11, 2007, WYMT simulcast them in standard definition until a master control upgrade in 2022.
 In addition to its main studios, WYMT operates one news bureau in downtown Pikeville.

 WYMT also acts as WKYT's news bureau in the Eastern Kentucky Coalfields region; a number of WKYT reporters appear on WYMT.
-Indeed, WYMT is the only commercial station with any presence at all in this part of the market.
+Indeed, WKYT is the only commercial station with any presence at all in this part of the market.

 In WYMT weather segments, it uses regional National Weather Service radar data presented on-screen in a system called "Live Pinpoint Doppler".
 WKYT at one time operated its own weather radar called "Live First Alert Defender".
 Sports Overtime is WYMT's weekly sports show that airs on Friday nights from August to April which covers high school athletics.
 A Saturday edition focusing on college sports aired from 2006 to 2008, and returned in 2013 with the return of weekend news.
 On April 15, 2014, the station began broadcasting its newscasts in HD, using robotic HD cameras, and introducing new graphics and music.